There are so many types of witches out there that it can be really confusing to figure out what type of witchcraft you feel drawn to.

 To be a hereditary witch, you of course need to have ancestors who were witches.
 Most of us don’t know definitely if we do have witches in our ancestral lines since witchcraft has been a well-kept secret during history and is 99% undocumented, but we can do a bit of research (depending on the region of our ancestors, lifestyle, etc.) as well as divination (with the pendulum, tarot, etc.) to figure out if it’s possible to be a hereditary witch.

-Ancestral witches harness power from the spirits of their ancestors to perform magic.
+Hereditary witches harness power from the spirits of their ancestors to perform magic.
 Keep in mind that you don’t have to be a hereditary witch, even if you come from a long line of witches: there is always a choice.

 8. Cosmic Witch